-RQMIS understands combination product submissions and has experience in both the medical device and the pharmaceutical industries.
-A manufacturer of a combination product has to comply with two Quality System Regulations (QSRs): 21 CFR 820, QSR for Medical Devices, and 21 CFR 211, Good Manufacturing Processes (GMP) for finished pharmaceuticals.
+RQMIS understands medical device-drug combination product submissions and has experience in both the medical device and the pharmaceutical industries.
+A manufacturer of a medical device-drug combination product has to comply with two Quality System Regulations (QSRs): 21 CFR 820, QSR for Medical Devices, and 21 CFR 211, Good Manufacturing Processes (GMP) for finished pharmaceuticals.

-RQMIS advised the manufacturer to ensure that all formulation, labeling, testing, and pre-submission data was in line with the various regulations for both medical devices and pharmaceuticals, despite the medical-device nature of the product.
+RQMIS provided consulting support to the manufacturer to ensure that all formulation, labeling, testing, and pre-submission data was in line with the various regulations for both medical devices and pharmaceuticals, despite the medical-device nature of the product.
 In addition.
 RQMIS helped the manufacturer: